-Teachers using Listenwise podcasts with their students through remote/hybrid instruction continue to share teaching ideas that others can adopt or adapt to fit their particular contexts.
+Teachers using Listenwise podcasts with their students continue to share teaching ideas that others can adopt or adapt to fit their particular contexts.
 Many note that Listenwise’s curriculum resources help students connect what they are learning in class to their lives and the world beyond school.
 They appreciate the flexibility of the Listenwise platform and share a variety of routines and strategies for implementing lessons.
 Some describe how they use Listenwise for formative assessment purposes, monitoring student progress and analyzing data to inform further instruction.
 We have collected some of these teaching ideas below.

 Providing Relevant Curriculum Resources